jdalzatec/jdalzatec.github.io/src/pages/posts/physics/15-04-2019-Monte-Carlo-Ising-2D/index.md

 ![png](output_58_0.png)

 The next step consists in to plot the energy and magnetization.
-For this, we are going to discard the half of MCS for the relaxation.
+For this, we are going to discard half of MCS for relaxation.
 This quantity is named **tau**.
 Thus, we compute the mean of **data_energies** and **data_magnetizations**, after **tau**, for each temperature.
 As the evolution with respect to the MCS was saved in the axis=1, we need to compute the mean over the axis=1:

 ```python